-Chad Wolf Becomes Homeland Security's Acting Secretary And Names Cuccinelli As No. 2
+Chad Wolf Becomes Acting Head Of Homeland Security, Names Ken Cuccinelli His Deputy

 "Chad Wolf has already carried out shameful acts to further Trump's cruel immigration agenda," Families Belong Together Chairwoman Jess Morales Rocketto said in a statement about Wolf's ascension as acting secretary.
 She added, "With him at the helm of D.H.S., the lives of children and families will continue to be at risk."

-In selecting Cuccinelli as his second in command, Wolf installed Trump's top choice to lead DHS.
+In selecting Cuccinelli as his second-in-command, Wolf installed Trump's top choice to lead Homeland Security.
 Cuccinelli, the former attorney general of Virginia, has embraced some of the president's most controversial positions on immigration.
 But he also used to lead a group that raised money to challenge Republican incumbents in the Senate — including Senate Majority Leader Mitch McConnell.

-Along with profound doubts over Cuccinelli's ability to win a confirmation vote in the Republican-led Senate, there were also concerns that he wouldn't be able to take the top spot on an acting basis because of the federal law that governs moving personnel into a vacant post.
+There were profound doubts over Cuccinelli's ability to win a confirmation vote in the Republican-led Senate.
+There also were concerns that he wouldn't be able to take the top spot on an acting basis because of the federal law that governs moving personnel into a vacant post.